-- Remain connected with all your friends and family members.
+Remain connected with all your friends and family members.

-- Quit smoking, avoid alcohol and never take the support of drugs to cope up with the tense situation.
+Quit smoking, avoid alcohol and never take the support of drugs to cope up with the tense situation.

-- Remain busy with the activity you enjoy the most.
+Remain busy with the activity you enjoy the most.

-- Get engrossed in some type of creative activity and take breaks in between.
+Get engrossed in some type of creative activity and take breaks in between.

-- Never remain sedentary – just walk around, relax and jog.
+Never remain sedentary – just walk around, relax and jog.

-- Trust only authentic sources and get the information from those sources only.
+Trust only authentic sources and get the information from those sources only.
 Subscribe only reliable channels for information.

-- Involve in routine activities according to a set time table and plan – take time to meditate and relax, do exercise, eat a balanced diet, get adequate sleep and stay hydrated.
+Involve in routine activities according to a set time table and plan – take time to meditate and relax, do exercise, eat a balanced diet, get adequate sleep and stay hydrated.

 When to Take Medical Help, if you have pre-existing heart disease?

 People at increased risk must take action immediately as they cannot take their health for granted.
-If you feel even slight bit of change in your health and well-being, you must have to take action immediately.
+If you feel even a slight bit of change in your health and well-being, you must have to take action immediately.
 If you have pre-existing heart disease – cardiovascular disease, coronary artery disease, heart failure, cardiomyopathy, or any other type of heart disease, then you must call your doctor and seek medical help.
 Anyone with heart disease experiencing chest pain, tightness in the chest, shortness of breath, cough, mild or high fever, must call their doctor immediately or visit a hospital.
 When you call to seek an appointment with a consultant or go to an emergency department of a hospital, inform the respective hospital about the purpose of you seeking care.
-Explain them about the symptoms you have and tell them that you are calling them with regard to the risk of COVID-19 infection you have due to your propensity.
+Explain to them about the symptoms you have and tell them that you are calling them with regard to the risk of COVID-19 infection you have due to your propensity.